oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing/create-share-recipients/create-share-recipients.md

 ### **Method 2**

-_**Note to self: The following code generated an error for me but Alexey was able to run it on his machine.
-It might be an issue with adwc4pm.
-Here's the output from him running the same code._**
+_**Note to self: The preceding code generated an error for me but Alexey was able to run it on his machine.
+It might be an issue with the adwc4pm tenancy not containing the latest code.
+Here's the output from him running the same code.
+With this method, when Alexey ran the script, the config file was displayed in the Script output.
+You then would share the config file with your recipient via email, slack, etc._**

 ![Alexey running the code.](images/alexey-code-1.png)